 They share several characteristics including social habits and dusk/dawn activity.
 Our playful and goofy critters were a staple diet across the Andean highlands.
 Countries including Peru and Ecuador still farm and eat them, while guinea pigs retain their regional importance in mythology and medicine.

 When European traders returned home from their mercantile travels, they brought guinea pigs with them and the little critters soon became firm fixtures as beloved pets.

-The oldest recorded guinea pig in England dates to Elizabethan times, although it’s thought domestication occurred in antiquity!
+The oldest recorded guinea pig in England dates to Elizabethan times.

-This all adds up to the American Guinea Pig is a founder member b being is one of the oldest known breed, and one of the founding member breeds of the ARBA/ACBA boards.
+the American Guinea Pig is a founder member b being is one of the oldest known breeds, and one of the founding member breeds of the ARBA/ACBA boards.

 American Guinea Pig Taxonomy and Classification

-The guinea pigs we keep as pets today belongs to the genus Cavia porcellus, which don’t occur naturally in wild habitats.
+The guinea pigs we keep as pets today belong to the genus Cavia porcellus, which doesn’t occur naturally in wild habitats.
 It’s probably their wild cousins, Cavia tschudii, that our cute pets originate from.

 American Guinea Pig Appearance